TopoHedralLabs/topohedral-linalg/docs/website/docs/user-guide.md

 | `f32`, `f64` | Floating point |
 | `i8`, `i16`, `i32`, `i64`, `i128` | Signed integer |

-Use `Field` as a bound when writing generic code over any matrix element type:
+Use `Field` as a bound when writing generic code that performs arithmetic:

 ```rust
 use topohedral_linalg::{DMatrix, Field};